yu-kopylov/cramtool/MarkupLanguage.md

 # Markup Language #

-Tool treats each line of word description as either word form, example or translation depending on its first caracter.
+Tool treats each line of a word description as either a word form, an example or a translation depending on its first character.

 | First Character | Line |
 |:----------------|:-----|